 PCOM follows the AACOMAS Traffic Guidelines, therefore accepted DO program applicants are asked to send a $250 non-refundable tuition prepayment according to the posted schedule.

 Proficiency in written and oral English appropriate to graduate and professional study is expected of all PCOM students.
 Any applicant whose native language is not English or whose undergraduate instruction was not in English must demonstrate objective competency in English within the past two years by satisfactory performance on the Test of English as a Foreign Language (TOEFL).
 The minimum required score for the IBT (Internet Based Testing) is 79 and a minimum score of 26 is required for the speaking component.
-Your score is considered too old, and will not be accepted, if it is more than 2 years old from the start of your admission term.
+Your score is considered dated, and will not be accepted, if it is more than two years old from the start of your admission term.
 Country of citizenship does not exempt applicants from this requirement.
 Language of instruction at the college or university level, and how recent it has been, are the determining factors in meeting this requirement.
 General writing assistance is available for theses and dissertations, however, as an institution offering only graduate and professional programs, PCOM does not offer remedial ESL coursework.

 Applicants are exempt from this requirement if: